3 Guitar Exercises for Stiff or Sensitive Hands

 You need to calm the nervous system and reestablish joint safety before chasing flexibility.

-That’s what the exercises below are designed to do:
+That’s what the movements below are designed to do:

 1. Finger Wave + Wrist Glide